Last Updated on December 7, 2022

 If you like surfing, do check out Dulan Beach, one of the best surfing beaches in Taitung County.
 If you don’t mind the cold, you can surf year-round in this little piece of paradise.
 In winter waves are strong, and smaller during summer, making it a perfect spot for beginners.
 The village there is also quite nice, with an artsy vibe, mixed with the local aboriginal culture.

 If you like beaches you can also check out Taitung Beach, located between Taitung City and Taitung Forest Park.
 It’s a nice place to go for a walk or a swim when the weather is nice.
-Taitung beach is the perfect spot to watch the sunrise and take beautiful pictures.
+This beautiful beach is the perfect spot to watch the sunrise and take beautiful pictures.
+South of Taitung City, you’ll find another nice beach worth checking out, Taimali beach, known for its grey sand and stunning surrounding scenery.

 I would advise spending at least 3 days in Taitung.
 You can spend a day visiting the city, then rent a car or scooter to explore the county.